 For example, a manufacturing company merges with a transportation firm.
 Due to this merge, the manufacturing firm can save on their original distribution costs, which were initially paid out to a third party.
 Because they can now use the assets of the transportation, they realize after-tax savings of $50M.
 The incremental adjustment here is an after-tax synergy arising from those savings of $50M, which did not originally exist when the firms were separate.

 Here is a simple example of how to calculate proforma earnings per share (EPS) in an M&A transaction.

 Here is a breakdown of what’s happening in the table above:

-- There are no adjustments to Earnings of either company as a result of the transaction (this is to keep it simple, in reality, there can be)
+- There are no adjustments to the earnings of either company as a result of the transaction (this is to keep it simple, but in reality, there can be).

-- The Proforma column takes the sum or all earnings and divides it by the sum of all shares outstanding to get proforma EPS of $2.20
+- The Proforma column takes the sum of all earnings and divides it by the sum of all shares outstanding to get proforma EPS of $2.20.

 Download the Free Template